StateArchivesOfNorthCarolina/tomes-tagger/docs/documentation.md

 ## Using the command line
 All of the unit tests have command line options.

-To see the options and usage examples simply call the scripts with the `-h` option: `py -3 test__[rest of filename].py -h` and try the example.
+To see the options and usage examples simply call the scripts with the `-h` option: `python3 test__[rest of filename].py -h` and try the example.

 Sample files are located in the `./tests/sample_files` directory.